digitranslab/jumpstart/docs/versioned_docs/version-2.4.0/tutorial/manage-users-groups.md

 ## Managing Groups

-On ToolJet, Admins and Super Admins can create groups for users added in a workspace and grant them access to particular app(s) with specific permissions.
+On JumpStart, Admins and Super Admins can create groups for users added in a workspace and grant them access to particular app(s) with specific permissions.
 To manage groups, just go to the **Workspace Settings** from the left-sidebar of the dashboard and click on the **Groups**.

 <div style={{textAlign: 'center'}}>